 In 2013, Iowa corn farmers grew almost 2.2 billion bushels of corn on 13.1 million acres of land.
 (Source: USDA)

-The 2014 projections indicate 2.4 billion bushels of corn on 13.6 million acres of land.
+The 2014 projections state Iowa will grow over 2.4 billion bushels of corn on 13.2 million acres of land.
 (Source: PRX)

 Most of the corn you see growing in fields across Iowa is field corn.
 Very little of it is Iowa sweet corn.
 According to the 2007 U.S. Census of Agriculture, Iowa harvested 3,548 acres of sweet corn.
 Most of the sweet corn grown in Iowa is sold within the state at farmers’ markets and roadside stands.

 Iowa has produced the largest corn crop of any state for almost two decades.
 In an average year, Iowa produces more corn than most countries.
 For example, Iowa grows three times as much corn as a country like Mexico.

 Corn has been the dominant crop in Iowa for more than 150 years!
 A number of factors contribute to make corn Iowa's number one crop: